letItCurl/nitro-sudoku/README.md

   <a style="Color: #f694ff;" href="https://sudoku-binchmarking.firebaseapp.com/"><img src="https://res.cloudinary.com/duydvdaxd/image/upload/v1587804075/Vue-Sprint/nitro_sudoku_git_g89lqm.gif"/></a>
 </p>

-<p align="center" ><a style="Color: #f694ff;" href="https://gameoflife-ts.web.app/" >Click here to try it !</a></p>
+<p align="center" ><a style="Color: #f694ff;" href="https://sudoku-binchmarking.firebaseapp.com/" >Click here to try it !</a></p>

 # Features [![](https://img.shields.io/badge/autor-letItCurl-red.svg)](https://www.linkedin.com/in/roland-lopez-developer/?locale=en_US)

-- Drag and drop on desktop.
-- Hold touch event on mobile.
-- Infinite map generation.
-- Can spwan items during the playing action.
+- Solve any valid sudoku.
+- Detect invalid sudokus.
+- Check inputs while they are puted in the grid.
+- 5 preset of sudokus.
-- Map length resized in function of the view port.
+- CLI in the browser.
-- Rewind generations.
+- Fully responsive.
-- Go backward and frontward step by step.
+- Logs are directly connected to the program status.
+- The log stream doesn't lock the navigation of the app.
+- When the engine is solving, all API inputs are locked.

 # Technical stack
-- Vue.Js / Ts template
+- React.js
-- Canvas
+- RxJS
-- VueX
+- Redux
-- RxJs
+- Webpack
-- Vue touch events
+- Babel
-- Firebase Hosting
+- Eslint

 # About
 Project made from scratch by me, for you, with <3.
-It uses <a href="https://github.com/letItCurl/gol-engine">a custom node_module<a/>, developed by me, coded also in Typescript.
+It uses <a href="https://github.com/letItCurl/sudoku-solver-engine">a custom node_module<a/>, developed by me, coded also in Typescript.
 <table style="border: none;">
   <tr>
     <td>